 There are some anti-diarrhoeal medications you may take to help control your bowel movement.
 These include racecadotril and loperamide.
 Your doctor can prescribe them for you as needed depending on the severity of your diarrhoea.

 Diarrhoea can make you dehydrated as you lose a lot of water after your bowel movements.
 Dehydration is a serious complication; hence, it is crucial to spot its symptoms readily.
 This rings true, especially for children and babies.

 The following are the general symptoms of dehydration:

 Apart from these, babies and children may also exhibit the following:

 Urgently seek medical help when you notice these symptoms in your child or baby.

 Protect yourself from catching diarrhoea through the following means:

 Mobidoctor’s GPs can listen to you discuss your symptoms and give you an accurate diagnosis of your diarrhoeal condition.
-They can prescribe medications if needed, and they can advise you on the steps you must follow to help your diarrhoea subside as soon as possible.
+They can prescribe medications if needed.
+They can advise you on the steps you must follow to help your diarrhoea subside as soon as possible.
 Book an online appointment and see a doctor within minutes.